ZEDXION Price Tops $1.00 on Top Exchanges (USDZ)

-ZEDXION (USDZ) traded 0% lower against the US dollar during the 1-day period ending at 13:00 PM Eastern on April 15th.
-ZEDXION has a market cap of $499.11 million and approximately $774,535.50 worth of ZEDXION was traded on exchanges in the last 24 hours.
-Over the last seven days, ZEDXION has traded 0% lower against the US dollar.
-One ZEDXION token can currently be bought for $1.00 or 0.00001560 BTC on exchanges.
+ZEDXION (USDZ) traded 0% lower against the U.S. dollar during the 1-day period ending at 16:00 PM Eastern on April 16th.
+One ZEDXION token can currently be purchased for about $1.00 or 0.00001587 BTC on major exchanges.
+ZEDXION has a total market cap of $499.23 million and $1.05 million worth of ZEDXION was traded on exchanges in the last day.
+During the last week, ZEDXION has traded up 0% against the U.S. dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.